Hello there, welcome to another informative session with Nurse Code.

 This certification exam costs $235 for AACN members and $340 for non-members.

 Adult Gerontology-Acute Care Nurse Practitioner

 This nursing certification equips nurses with the skills to provide evidence-based care for patients in critical conditions.

-The certification is offered by the American Nurses Credentialing Center and the American Association of Critical-Care Nurses.
+The American Nurses Credentialing Center and the American Association of Critical-Care Nurses offer the certification.

-The ANCC course is referred to as Adult-Gerontology Acute Care Nurse Practitioner- Board Certified (AGACNP-BC).
+The ANCC course is Adult-Gerontology Acute Care Nurse Practitioner- Board Certified (AGACNP-BC).

 Candidates must also have a master’s, post-graduate or doctoral degree in an accredited acute care nurse practitioner program.